pondyasha/leetcode_python_and_SQL/README.md

-Practice python and SQL questions from leetcode
+Here I practice python - easy and SQL (easy, medium and hard) questions from leetcode :)